ConvivioTeam/cookbook/delivery_recipe/Prototyping/README.md

 We do this by building user-testable prototypes in a cheap and disposable way.
 That supports us trying multiple approaches to the same problem in order to find the best one.

+Prototyping is also known as the 'Alpha' phase in the public sector.